Exploiting the Structure in Tensor Decompositions for Matrix Multiplication: Background

 Using the decomposition Strassen found, we get $\Tens{2,2,2} \leq \Tens{7}$ and hence $\omega \leq \log_2(7)$.
 Further analysis allows to compute the leading coefficient of this algorithm as well, as we will see next.
 While the exponent is given by the rank of a decomposition, i.e. the number of multiplications, the leading coefficient depends on the number of additions and scalar multiplications needed in the restriction.
-We will denote this number by $A(\phi)$ if the restriction is given by $\phi$.
+We will denote this number by $A(\phi)$ if the restriction is given by~$\phi$.
 The homomorphism for a restriction is in general not unique, but in our case every restriction is witnessed by an explicit homomorphism, so we just write $A$ when the homomorphism is clear from the context.
 Using this definition, Strassen's original algorithm has $A=18$.
 Using this we can compute the leading coefficient of the algorithm, which is done in general in Theorem \ref{thm:basiccost}.
-Although this result is well-known, we present its proof in detail since as it establishes the structure for the more complex proof in Section \ref{sec:newstuff}.
+Although this result is well-known, we present its proof in detail since as it establishes the structure for the more complex proof in Section \ref{sec:newstuff}. \begin{theorem} For a restriction $\Tens{n,n,n} \leq_\phi \Tens{r}$ with $ \omega_0 = \log_n(r) < 3$, the algorithm from Theorem \ref{thm:basicexponent} needs at most